satrajitgithub/NRG_AI_NeuroOnco_preproc/README.md

 For a general overview of each step of the workflow, please refer to our [step-by-step walkthrough](documentation/workflow_step_by_step.md).

 ## Demonstration
 A live XNAT demonstration of I3CR-WANO can be accessed at: https://demo.xnat.org/ by accessing the `I3CR_WANO_demo` project.
 The project has containers pulled and command orchestration set up.
-So, I3CR-WANO can be run in a single session mode, batch mode or orchestration mode (details of different modes can be found at [running with XNAT](documentation/running_with_XNAT.md#21-manually-run-multiple-containers-on-single-session)).
+So, I3CR-WANO can be run in a [single session mode](documentation/running_with_XNAT.md#21-manually-run-multiple-containers-on-single-session), [batch mode](documentation/running_with_XNAT.md#22-manually-run-single-container-on-multiple-sessions), [orchestration mode](documentation/running_with_XNAT.md#23-automatically-run-multiple-containers-on-single-session), or [batch+orchestration mode](documentation/running_with_XNAT.md#24-automatically-run-multiple-containers-on-multiple-sessions).

 ## Citation
 If you use I3CR-WANO in your work, please cite: